openshift/enhancements/enhancements/disaster-recovery/automated-cluster-backups.md

       scheduled backup for (TODO How long)
   - If the number of successful backups matches `retentionCount`
     - Ensure removal of the oldest backup from the node that it was written to
-    - Remove record of removed backup from the api?
     - Log removal of the backup
+    - Remove record of removed backup from the api
   - Find the set of candidate nodes that have fewer backups than other nodes
     - Could be 1 node (e.g. 2 nodes have 1 backup and 1 node has zero)
     - Could be a subset of nodes (e.g. 1 node has 1 backup and 2 nodes have